PolyU-TASLAB/HD_MAP_UPDATE_DATASETS/README.md

 ## License

+## License

-This dataset is released under the **GPLv3 License**.
+This dataset is released for academic research and non-commercial use.

+Unless otherwise specified, the dataset metadata, configuration files, and documentation in this repository are licensed under the **Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0)**.

+You are free to use, share, and adapt the dataset for non-commercial research and educational purposes, provided that proper credit is given to the authors and the related paper is cited.

+Commercial use, redistribution for commercial purposes, or deployment in commercial autonomous driving systems is not permitted without prior written permission from PolyU TAS Lab.

-For commercial inquiries, please contact: welson.wen@polyu.edu.hk
+For commercial inquiries or permission requests, please contact: welson.wen@polyu.edu.hk

 ---